pseiler/puppet-lanserver/README.md

 * Support other solutions for the admin to upload a game to the server except ssh/scp.
 Something like uploading a file/directory via non-anonymous ftp user.
 * search for a better solution to translate titles of the website in webroot.pp.
 Consider a own class containting the language variables or something.
 * Add information about bridging from a vm
+* add spec tests to test all kinds of stuff